 In 1990, Gartner coined the term ERP to describe the evolution of material requirements planning (MRP) and manufacturing resource planning (MRP II) as both expanded beyond manufacturing into other parts of the company, usually finance and human resources.

 The ERP software grew rapidly in the 1990s in response to the Y2K and the introduction of the Euro.
 Most companies needed ways to increase efficiency in their businesses, and ERP provided a cost-effective way to replace old systems with a standardized package that can simplify complex business processes.

 Tiers of ERP Software

-ERP systems are usually categorized in tiers based on the size and complexity of the companies served.
+ERP systems are usually categorized into tiers based on the size and complexity of the companies served.
 Here are the ERP tiers in general:

 Tier I ERP Systems

-Tier I ERP systems support large, global companies and handle all internationalization issues, including currencies, languages, alphabets, postal codes, accounting rules, and so on.
+This ERP software supports large, global companies and handles all internationalization issues, including currencies, languages, alphabets, postal codes, accounting rules, and so on.